Watauga Arts Council, farmers market partnering for community pumpkin carving contest

 Any in-person submissions brought to the Farmers Market will be added to the gallery on Saturday, Oct.
 30. Images of all the pumpkins can be viewed online and at the King Street Art Collective, at 575 West King Street, on Sunday during Boone Boo!
 People’s choice voting will continue until midnight on Oct.
 31. The winner of the People’s Choice award will be announced on Monday, Nov.
 1.

-Contest Rules, Submission Links, and List of Prizes can be found on the Watauga Arts Website at https://www.watauga-arts.org/current-events.
+Contest rules, submission links, and list of prizes can be found on the Watauga Arts Website at www.watauga-arts.org/current-events.

 Oct.
 30 festivities at the Farmers Market include: